dansmyers/IntroToCS-2020/Labs/5-CYOA.md

 ![](https://upload.wikimedia.org/wikipedia/en/f/f0/Cave_of_time.jpg)

 Each book was the story of "you", the nameless protagonist, making your way through some type of fantastic adventure story.
-After reading for a few pages, you'd be offered a choice:
+After reading for a few pages, you'd be offered a choice.
+For example,

 - *If you choose to explore the mysterious Cave of Time, turn to page 41*.